 “I do a lot of health advocacy,” Haile Thomas says, understating an impressive career.

-The 20 year-old entrepreneur, activist, author, and influencer has dedicated most of her life to holistic health.
+The Hudson Valley entrepreneur, activist, author, and influencer has dedicated most of her life to holistic health.
 She is the youngest certified Integrative Nutrition Health Coach in the entire nation, graduating from the Institute for Integrative Nutrition at age 16.
 She wrote Living Lively, a cookbook chock full of inventive plant-based recipes.
 The Harper Collins-published work focuses on empowering young people with the tools to improve their own nutrition.
 Her family has been fully vegan the past seven years.

 “So, this is something that is really core to our family.
 When there was an opportunity to open the shop, it was, of course, a given to want to share that love for plant-based foods with the community,” Haile Thomas emphasizes.